kiku-jw/DataFold/docs/overview.md

 ❌ Reality: All rows are from yesterday (stale data)
 ```

 Traditional monitoring checks if jobs run.
-DataFold checks if data is actually healthy.
+DriftGuard checks if data is actually healthy.

 ## Key Features